curquhart/secure-json/docs/source/contributing.rst

 Improving documentation, bug triaging, writing tutorials, or even simply requesting features are all examples of helpful contributions that mean a better library for everyone.

+Before we get into specifics, the issue tracker can be found on `GitHub <https://github.com/curquhart/secure-json/issues>`_.

 ------------
 Ground Rules
 ------------